MCP-Defender/MCP-Defender/README.md

-🛡️  MCP Defender is a desktop application that automatically protects your computer from malicious MCP traffic.
+🛡️  MCP Defender is a desktop app that protects AI apps like Cursor from a variety of attacks.

-🚦 All MCP tool call requests and responses from AI apps like Cursor, Claude and Windsurf are automatically proxied through MCP Defender.
+🚦 All MCP tool call requests and responses from AI apps are automatically proxied through MCP Defender.

 🔎  The intercepted data is then checked against security signatures - if anything harmful is detected, MCP Defender will alert you and ask if you want to allow or block the tool call from proceeding.